SergioMolano/Guessing-Game-Front/README.md

-# Guessing Number Game
+# Guessing Number Game Front End

 Welcome to the Guessing Number Game!
 This web application is built with React and allows users to play a simple guessing game.
+Make sure to run the Back End before following this steps.

 ## Table of Contents